 That is why we decided to try to do something like that on a larger scale.
 By organizing an Expedition to the Arctic to reach Svalbard and measure the concentration of micro-plastics in the sea all the time (and highlight the dangers arising with pollution).
 With the primary aim of promoting low environmental footprints of travelling and a way of living “Sustainable lifestyle”.

-This year and also last year, we invested most of our own money in the technical improvement of the ship to be able to sail in the Arctic regions and withstand the extreme conditions – now we have to focus on security!
+This year and also last year, we invested most of our own money in the technical improvement of the ship to be able to sail in the Arctic regions and withstand the extreme conditions.
+But it was also necessary to focus on security!

-And here we need your help and contribution.
-We are facing the need to make a relatively high investment in compulsory rescue insurance, without which we will not be allowed to go to the Spitsbergen.
-Moreover, we need to buy a special rescue buoy, lifejackets and a special lifeboat to the polar regions, and other smaller equipment like a solar panel or small weather station.
+We made a relatively high investment in compulsory rescue insurance, without which we would not be allowed to go to the Spitsbergen.
+Moreover, we needed to buy a special rescue buoy, lifejackets and a special lifeboat to the polar regions, and other smaller equipment like a solar panel or small weather station.
 These bigger or smaller things, however, piled up to more than 240,000 CZK which is even with the help of closest ones beyond our possibilities.
-That is why we are asking you for help to support our project partially.
-You can support us on (scroll below for the English version):
+That is why we had to carry out a crowdfunding campaign.

 Expedition and its stages

 Ready, steady, go …